1Regina/GetProgrammingWithHaskell/README_1.md

                             ,"Christina NULL"
                             ,"Randall Munroe"]

-            testData1 :: [User]
-            testData1 = pure User <*> testNamesAdd
+            testData1 :: [User]  -- using the Data Constructor as the function testData1 = pure User <*> testNamesAdd
                                   <*> testIds
                                   <*> testScores

             *Main> length testData1
             45
             ```
-       7. generate test data that includes all possible combinations of certain list values means nondeterministically computing a list of possible users means use the Applicative properties of List to nondeterministically generate data.
+       7. generate test data that includes all possible combinations of certain list values means nondeterministically computing a list of possible users means use the Applicative properties (pure function <*> list1 <*> list2 <*> list3) of List to nondeterministically generate data.